-Please see Performing Resource Activities for further information.
+Please see Performing resource activities for further information.

-B.4.5 Search Activities for Search Results
+B.5.5 Search activities

 Search activities allow you to perform certain actions for the current set of search results.
 The set of search results includes either tickets, or customers of a specific customer group, or resources of a specific resource type.
 Search activities become available when you carried out a Detailed Search and clicked the tab with the desired objects.